Industrial and social level modelling

 The modelling timescales can vary from capturing wave phenomena propagating in microseconds, through the dynamic variations and oscillations between various rotating machinery on a second by second basis, through to seasonal or yearly variations across entire systems.

 Increasing dependence on renewable energy resources is leading to greater volatility and uncertainty in our networks and we exploit various statistical models to capture and explore this behaviour.
 These range from Monte Carlo (MC) simulations through to importance sampling and Markov Chain modelling to assess system reliability.

 Process control is an important aspect of any industrial system.
-Control theory is an important area of research in the School of Electrical and Electronic Engineering.
+Control theory is an important area of research in the Department of Electrical and Electronic Engineering.